Swissbite/swissbite/projects.md

 ## 2018 - today Jungfrau Railways Middleware
 Jungfraubahnen's middleware is the central data hub for any data to be displayed on the website by third-party systems.

-Activities:
+My roles:
-- Architecture
+- Middleware architect and engineer
-- Software Engineering in Scala / Java
+- Communicator of origin of data
-- Migration from Apache Camel / Apache Servicemix to Apache Camel / Spring Boot
+- Migrator from  Apache Camel / Apache Servicemix to Apache Camel / Spring Boot

 Technologies / Products:
 	Spring Boot, Apache Camel, Scala, Java, Google Kubernetes Engine, GitLab.